Road Trip: Beer Pong: Plot

 The gang eventually catch up with Jenna and the Beer Pong tour.
 A video Andy had intended as an anniversary present for Katy had been posted on the internet by Korkin.
 The video of him singing In the Buff has become a hit and Jenna has him perform it live on stage.
 The performance is also posted on the internet and Katy sees Andy kissing Jenna at the end of his performance.

 Meanwhile, back on the bus where Korkin meet Sarah again, she says she's inspired by Andy's song in the previous performance and starts stripping meaning she's willing to have sex with Korkin.
 On the other hand, Andy was trying to have sex with Jenna but couldn't since he's actually in love with Katy.
-Due to this fact, Jenna then decided to give her blessings to Andy and his girlfriend.
+Due to this fact, Jenna then decided to give her blessing to Andy and his girlfriend.
 However, shortly after leaving Jenna's trailer, Andy gets a call from an enraged Katy that she wants to end their relationship.
-Heartbroken and angry at Korkin since it his idea that the gang went for the road trip, he went to see Korkin who was still having sex with Sarah.
-After berating with Korkin, Andy and the gang begin competing in the beer pong tournament.
-The film ends when Katy eventually ends up at the Beer Pong tournament and makes amends with Andy.
+Heartbroken and angry at Korkin since it was his idea that the gang go for the road trip, he berates Korkin.
+Andy and the gang begin competing in the beer pong tournament.
+The film ends when Katy eventually shows up at the Beer Pong tournament and makes amends with Andy.